gheyret/UQSpeechDataset/readme.md

-Uyghur singgle speaker data set for TTS based on Uyghur translation of Quran
+Uyghur singgle speaker dataset based on Uyghur translation of Quran